 To learn more about my ideas please continue reading:

 1. Intelligent Economic and Community Development

 It is the job of state representatives to help shape communities physically, economically, and socially in a way that will enhance people’s lives overall.
 I question if most politicians have truly helped improve people’s quality of life and financial situations, when it is apparent to me that income inequality is rising, the economy is teetering on the edge of the volatile global market, and people are angrier and less satisfied with the quality of their communities.

-As a state representative I will allocate funds to spur more entrepreneurship and small business ownership and enact laws that will allow communities the freedom to lower property taxes for small businesses.
+As a state representative I will allocate funds to spur more entrepreneurship and small business ownership and enact laws that will give communities the freedom to lower property taxes for small businesses.
 I will allocate funds for city projects that will improve street design to slow cars down, make roads safer, and make neighborhoods more walkable and more economically productive, with more small businesses.
 Chicopee needs to be restructured away from the sprawling big-box store model of development which requires more extensive and expensive infrastructure needs.
 The neighborhood center model of city development has proven to be the best over thousands of years since the beginning of civilization.
 Our communities need to be made less auto-dependent and instead be centered on mixed-use development with businesses and residences intertwined in the right way on a smaller scale.
 This will also strengthen the region more against the volatile international markets, with more goods being created here in western mass, and more money being retained in the community instead of profits being extracted from corporations and bankers.